gina-t/professional-readme-generator/README.md

   "inquirer": "12.0.0"
 }

-Open integrated terminal
+Open integrated terminal and run the following sequential commands
-In command-line

     npm init -y
     npm install colors
     npm install inquirer
     node index.js

 Respond to the series of questions in the integrated terminal.

 A userREADME.md will be created for you